-Ask your target audience (banker, investor, teacher, potential partner) if they have a startup business plan example or format you can use.
+Ask your target audience (banker, investor, teacher, potential partner) if they have a business plan example or format they prefer.
 If so, be sure to follow it carefully, Watts says.

-- Goals for sales, market share, revenue, profit and so on, and why they’re attainable.
+- Goals for sales, market share, revenue, and profit, and why they’re attainable.

 - A plan for reaching those goals and data to back up your plan.

-- Supporting information about the organization and your team.
-This may include board members and advisors, potential or actual employees, etc.
+- Background information about the organization and your team — this may include board members and advisors, potential or actual employees, etc.

-- Finally, include your exit strategy, Mah says.
-Including this in your business planning process helps you forecast your funding needs and provides clarity as you identify strategic partners and targeted exit companies, she says.
+- Finally, include your exit strategy — your plan for selling your ownership in the company.
+This helps you forecast your funding needs and provides clarity as you identify strategic partners and targeted exit companies, says Mah.